OpenNebula/vOneCloud-docs/docs/source/appliance_configuration/app_conf_trouble.rst

 * If you are not using a proxy, make sure you can reach the Google DNS to test internet connection: `ping 8.8.8.8`.
 * Run the following command: `curl -kv  https://downloads.vonecloud.com/version`.
 If you are using a proxy run this instead: `HTTPS_PROXY=http://<proxy_user>:<proxy_pass>@<proxy_host>:<proxy_port> curl -kv  https://downloads.vonecloud.com/version`.

-If you are sure the network is properly configured, please feel free to submit a support to <a href="https://support.vonecloud.com/">vOneCloud Support</a>.
+If you are sure the network is properly configured, please feel free to submit a support to `vOneCloud Support <https://support.vonecloud.com/>`__.

 .. _app_conf_trouble_job_failure:

 Job Failure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A job should never fail.
-If it fails you should submit a support ticket with the attached Job Crashed Report (link found in the Job page) to <a href="https://support.vonecloud.com/">vOneCloud Support</a>.
+If it fails you should submit a support ticket with the attached Job Crashed Report (link found in the Job page) to `vOneCloud Support <https://support.vonecloud.com/>`__.